Reimagining and redesigning the Home experience was the final step in the new Discovery

 Early on in our soft-launch timeline we identified that we were struggling to get users to complete the initial onboarding screen forms.
 In order for users to have the best experience, and have the most relevant content served to them, we needed to know more about each user.
-We also want to remind users about settings they might have forgotten about and enable them to make any adjustments to make the most out of the transition to a new product.
+We also want to remind users about settings they might have overlooked and enable them to make any adjustments to ease their transition to a new product.

-What started out as a three screen experience ended up being just one page with the plan to replace it all together for a much leaner and less intrusive experience.
-Initially the intentions were good; allow users the ability the refresh and set up their profiles.
+What started out as a three-screen experience ended up becoming a single with the future considerations to replace it with a much leaner and less intrusive experience.
+Initially the intentions were good; allow users the ability to refresh and set up their profiles.
 Due to a number of reasons we explored with users, the immediate value just wasn't communicated or implemented well enough.

-With performance still below where we wanted it to be we again reduced the flow to a single screen, and again, noticed an improvement.
+With performance still below where we wanted it to be, we again reduced the flow to a single screen, and again, noticed an improvement.
 We saw an especially large increase in mobile users making selections.
-We found out that it was easier to see that there was an additional content and as a result users were more likely to scroll.
+We discovered that it was easier for users to see that there was additional content and as a result users were more likely to scroll.

 Battling Prior Mental Models

-One of the key reasons teachers were skipping the screens was because of the unawareness of an experience they were already used to changing.
-This was different than something new. users already had mental models and assumptions about their profile and the options they selected.
-They weren't used to them doing much and continued to assume the same thing.
+One of the key reasons educators skipped the screens was due to being unaware of significant changes to a familiar experience.
+This was different than simply something new. users already had mental models and assumptions about their profile and the options they selected.
+They weren't used to those selections meaning much and continued to assume the same thing.

-A critical issue we dealt with was trying to reach teachers and users prior to using the experience.
-We wanted to establish a voice with users to speak to them and explain exactly why we're asking for their time.
-The last thing a teacher needs is an additional interruption, never mind one that result in an entire experience change.
-The less prepared and exposed a teacher was, the increased likelihood that they would skip the onboarding experience.
+A critical issue we dealt with was trying to reach educators prior to using the experience.
+We wanted to establish a voice with users to speak to them and explain exactly why the on-boarding experience was worth their time.
+The last thing a teacher needs was an additional interruption, never mind one that resulted in an entire experience change.
+The less prepared and exposed an educator was, the increased likelihood that they would skip the onboarding experience.

 Similar Provisioned Products

-The product suite for Discovery Education is large enough, but the number of provisioned product and services that districts and users can purchase plus the combinations they make are almost endless.
-This also results in certain products look very similar to other products and sub-products.
+The product suite for Discovery Education is already considerable, but the number of provisioned product and services that districts and users can purchase plus the combinations they make are almost endless.
+This results in certain products looking very similar to other products and sub-products.

-Prior to this new experience, products were usually recognized by the text alone.
-Now, with the design system set on a more engaging experience, we needed to create system solutions that weren't in place before.
-We need to work with the content team to obtain and generate images for each product.
-This required a whole new sub-project for the team to focus and delegate time towards but in the end resulted in an experience that was much more scannable and easier to understand.
+Prior to this new experience, products were usually recognized by their text alone.
+Now, with the design system set for a more engaging experience, we needed to create system solutions that weren't in place before.
+We needed to work with the content team to obtain and generate images for each product.
+This required a whole new sub-project for the team to focus on and delegate time towards, but in the end resulted in an experience that was much more scannable and easier to understand.

 Not interrupting class time

 Reducing the number of screens and effort required to engage with the experience for the first time wasn't just to increase conversions.
 One of the more consistent pieces of feedback we received was about class interruption for students and teachers.
-Even when expecting it, users generally were only signed in during times they had a task to complete or something to do.
-Generally, they were signed in to do something and any stopping that is seen as an interruption
+Users generally were only signed in during times they had a task to complete or a specific purpose.
+Generally, they were signed in to do something and any pauses were seen as an interruption